Linear--Quadratic control for a class of stochastic Volterra equations: solvability and approximation: Main results

 where $\mathcal R_1$, $\mathcal R_2$ and $\mathcal R_3$ are defined respectively by \eqref{eq:R1}, \eqref{eq:R2} and \eqref{eq:R3}.
 In particular $\hat N(\Gamma_{t})$ given by \eqref{eq:hatN} is invertible for all $t\leq T$. \end{definition}

-The existence and uniqueness of a solution to the Riccati system follows from \cite{abietal19b}, and is stated in the next theorem.
-The results in \cite{abietal19b} provide a solution to the equation for $\Gamma$, and we show in Section~\ref{S:proof} how to derive the solution for $\Lambda$.
+The existence and uniqueness of a solution to the Riccati system follows from \cite{abietal19b}, and is stated in the next theorem. {The results in \cite{abietal19b} provide a solution to the equation for $\Gamma$, and we show how to derive the solution for $\Lambda$ from \cite{abietal19b} in Section~\ref{S:proof}.}

 \begin{theorem} Let $g_0,\beta,\gamma$ be bounded functions on $[0,T]$.
 Assume that $\mu$ satisfies \eqref{eq:totalvar} and that

 for some $\lambda>0$.
 Then, there exists a {unique} triplet $(\Gamma,\Lambda,\chi) \in C([0,T],L^1(\mu \otimes \mu))\times C([0,T],L^1( \mu^\top)) \times C([0,T],\R)$ to the system of Riccati equation \eqref{eq:Riccatis_monotone} such that \eqref{eq:Riccati_monotone_kernel_mild}, \eqref{eq:BSDE_monotone_kernel_mild}, \eqref{eq:ODE_monotone_kernel_mild} hold and $\Gamma_t \in \S^d_+(\mu \otimes \mu)$, for all $t \leq T$.
 Furthermore, there exists some positive constant $M>0$ such that